google/googletest/googletest/docs/primer.md

 **Availability**: Linux, Windows, Mac.

-## Test Fixtures: Using the Same Data Configuration for Multiple Tests {#same-data-multiple-tests}
+## Test Fixtures: Using the Same Data Configuration for Multiple Tests

 If you find yourself writing two or more tests that operate on similar data, you can use a *test fixture*.
 This allows you to reuse the same configuration of